dbernheisel/dbernheisel.github.io/src/pages/blog/vim-elixir-ls-plug/index.md

 `cd {the-path} && git pull` on its own, so we don't need to include that.
 Totally skip it and only include `me.cmd`.
 In my case, I wanted to be able to run `:call ElixirLS.compile()` myself as well which will need to perform those tasks.
-It doesn't hurt to keep it those commands but they're redundant.
+It doesn't hurt to keep those commands but they're redundant.

 The last argument `me` is a dictionary that contains the keys that point to functions that will accept a certain signature; the three functions it cares